srl295/srl295-slides/presentation.md

 ## Locale data
 --

-- cultural data can be updated based on community voting --
+- May change due to geopolitical and cultural shifts --

-- cultural format results are not suited for serializing data, application protocols and storage
+- Not suited for serializing, application protocols, or storage

 ---